SFTtech/openage/doc/nyan/api_reference/reference_aux.md

 * `Diplomatic`: The patch is applied to the database view of players with defined diplomatic stances.

 **patch**
-The nyan patch that gets applied by the wrapper.
+Nyan patch that gets applied by the wrapper.

 ## aux.patch.property.PatchProperty